-Another great rule of thumb for making strategic decisions is to reverse engineer the outcome of your choice.
+Another great rule of thumb for problem solving is to reverse engineer the outcome of your choice.
 Imagine yourself at point B and work yourself back to point A.

 - What steps do you have to take to produce your desired outcome?

 - Did you end up getting what you truly wanted?